 What About Enameled Cast Iron?

-The advantages of enameled cast iron are that it doesn't require seasoning, and there are no worries about the cast iron reacting with food or rusting.
+Advantages of enameled cast iron are that it doesn't require seasoning, and there are no worries about the cast iron reacting with food or rusting.
 Disadvantages are that the enameled surface, while smooth, cannot replicate the nonstick surface of well-seasoned cast iron.

 In fact, enameled cast iron skillets are, for most tasks, more of a detriment than an advantage, because the best thing about bare cast iron is the smooth, nonstick surface.
 You'll never get that from an enameled pan.